Stobi and the Middle Vardar Region

-This commercial and strategic position brought Stobi long-term prosperity, especially in the period between the 1st and 3rd centuries CE.
+This fortunate position brought Stobi long-term prosperity, especially in the period between the 1st and 3rd centuries CE.
 Several monumental buildings in the city are dated to this period: the Theater, the first City Wall, Porta Heraclea, Public Building with Arches (most probably the Stobi library), Casa Romana, the Synagogue, as well as the water supply system.
 In 267 CE, the city suffered Goth and Herule raids.
 At the end of the 3rd century Stobi was devastated by an earthquake.
 It was later rebuilt, but following a different urban plan.
 Most of the ruins visible today belong to buildings dated to this period.

 During the 4th century CE, Stobi became an important Christian center and the seat of powerful bishops.
-In the 5th-6th centuries CE, Stobi was the capital city of the Roman province Macedonia Secunda, but suffered from the raids of Huns, Ostrogoths, Avars and Slavs.
-The constant threat of barbarian raids, as well as certain climatic changes lead to the gradual abandonment of the city in the second half of the 6th century CE.
+In the 5th-6th centuries CE, Stobi was the capital city of the Roman province Macedonia Secunda but suffered from the raids of Huns, Ostrogoths, Avars and Slavs.
+The constant threat of barbarian raids, as well as certain climatic changes, lead to the gradual abandonment of the city in the second half of the 6th century CE.
 Some records mention a small Slav community that settled and lived there in later centuries.
 The last historical reference regarding Stobi describes the victory of the Byzantine troops over Stobi’s local militia during the 11th century CE.